 This grant is part of FAST’s commitment to Pillar 1, which aims to replace the missing or non-functional maternal copy of the UBE3A gene or protein in neurons of the brain.
 The Innovation Seed Grant program is designed to spark bold, groundbreaking research in Angelman syndrome by supporting high-risk, high-reward ideas that have the potential to transform both understanding and treatment of the disorder.

-If successful, this strategy could eliminate major barriers to current HSC gene therapy delivery and lay the foundation for a next-generation, accessible treatment approach.
+If the experiments funded by the ISG are successful, this strategy could eliminate major barriers to current HSC therapy and lay the foundation for a next-generation, accessible treatment approach.